-17. A Police Officer, Police Community Support Officer or Authorised Person from the Council may issue a fixed penalty notice to any person he or she believes has committed an offence under section 67 of the Act.
+- 17. A constable or an authorised person may issue a fixed penalty notice to any person he or she believes has committed an offence under section 67 of the Act.
 The person will then have 14 days to pay a fixed penalty of £100.
-If payment is received within 14 days they will not be prosecuted.
+If payment is received within 14 days they will not be prosecuted. - 18.
+Authorised person means a person authorised for the purposes of this section by Darlington Borough Council.